datatrail-jhu/09_dataanalysis/manuscript/07_prediction_ml.md

 Here, we haven't played around much with the tuning parameters; however, checking out [the documentation on how to do this](http://topepo.github.io/caret/model-training-and-tuning.html#fitting-models-without-parameter-tuning) can lead to improved prediction as you generate predictive models on your own.

-#### Categorical Variable Prediction: Random Forest
+#### Categorical Variable Prediction: CART

 A more natural prediction model given this dataset may be to predict what `Species` a flower is, given its measurements.
-We'll use the `iris` dataset to carry out this classification prediction here, using a random forest.
+We'll use the `iris` dataset to carry out this classification prediction here, using a CART.

 ##### Data Splitting